 I am involved in a several research areas simultaneously, each taking up a different facet of the relationship between Buddhism and medicine:

 Global History of Buddhism & Medicine.
 A study of Buddhism and medicine "from Sarnath to Silicon Valley."
 This project consists of a large anthology (97 chapters written by 85 contributors) of translations about Buddhism and medicine globally in the premodern, modern, and contemporary periods.
 It also includes a forthcoming monograph synthesizing the global history of the relationship between Buddhism and healing.
 My main argument is that medicine is central to the religion of Buddhism, and, conversely, that Buddhism has been an important vehicle for transnational exchange of medicine globally.

 Buddhist Medicine in Medieval East Asia.
 Also grounded in historical methods, this project primarily focuses on medieval China, but has recently expanded to consider neighboring cultures as well.
 So far, I have produced a book Translating Buddhist Medicine in Medieval China (Univ Pennsylvania Press, 2014) and multiple academic articles.
 Future edited volume and a second monograph are planned that explore various facets of the reception, translation, and transformation of Indian medicine in East Asia.

-- Encounters in Buddhist Healing.
+Encounters in Buddhist Healing.
 This is an ongoing ethnographic project on Buddhism and healing in contemporary practice, based on the observation of Buddhist healers in Thailand, Korea, and the USA over the past two decades.
 The current focus is documenting Buddhist healing in the Greater Philadelphia area, using undergraduate research assistants to conduct questionnaires, interviews, and audio-visual recordings.
 See the Jivaka Project website for a series of short documentary films and data from this project.

 Summary of research interests